Angel-Karasu/pacman-tools/README.md

-# Pacman Tools
+# PacTools

 This is a simple set of tools for pacman, the package manager Arch Linux-based distributions.
 It can clean pacman cache, remove unused packages, fix pacman keys and update pacman mirrors.

 ## Installation

-To install pacman tools, clone this repository and run the install script:
+To install pactools, clone this repository and run the install script:

 ```shell
 git clone https://github.com/Angel-Karasu/pactools.git;